-Every article about digital marketing trends you must follow includes video.
-And they have done for the past few years.
+Every article about digital marketing trends you must follow includes a video.
+And they have done this for the past few years.

 But it’s still the case that video offers opportunities you can’t pass up.
 In a recent study, nearly half of those questioned looked up more information on a brand after watching a video ad.

 And you don’t need to do a typical corporate talking head video.
 Dollar Shave Club put its founder in an ad that focused on humour.
 The brand gained a ‘likeable’ reputation as a result.